 Deep retrofit of the existing housing stock is a new and growing market opportunity both in the UK and internationally.
 Tackled the right way it will deliver better homes, a happier and healthier population, and will be more cost-effective than incremental upgrades.

-Dr Richard Miller is Associate Director of Future Cities Catapult and Founder of Miller-Klein Associates and will be hosting a presentation on Deep Retrofit at Future Cities Catapult on 26th February.
-You can register to attend that event here.
+Dr Richard Miller is Associate Director of Future Cities Catapult and Founder of Miller-Klein Associates.

 Our Future of Housing blog series is intended as a platform for open debate.
 Views expressed are not necessarily those of the Connected Places Catapult.